JediKev/atom-docs/README.md

         email = example@example.com
 ```
 Replacing `UserName` with your GitHub Username and `example@example.com` with your GitHub email address.
 If this stuff already exists just make sure it matches your GitHub info.

+#### 5. Install Git-Plus package
+You're almost there!
+The last step is to install the Git-Plus package so that you can do everything git from Atom itself.
+HOW COOL IS THAT? :sunglasses:  So open Atom and in the top menu bar go to `Atom > Preferences`.
+A new tab should open with a Settings page.
+Here you can click the Install button and in the text field type `git-plus`.
+Press the `Package` button on the right and the first result should be by the author `akonwi`, on this package click the blue install button and the package should install.
+Once finished you can close that tab, open a new blank tab and press <kbd>command</kbd>+<kbd>shift</kbd>+<kbd>H</kbd>.
+If this doesn't pull up a command window at the top then the package didn't install properly and you should uninstall and reinstall.